 “The leadership of the ANC Youth League… will never be removed by any process that does not include the structures and membership of the ANC Youth League.”

-Co-founded by former president Nelson Mandela, the Youth League has a history of pushing for radical policies within the ANC.
+Co-founded by former president Nelson Mandela, the Youth League has a history of pushing for radical policies within ANC.

-But Malema and his co-leaders have brought tensions with the mother body to new heights with their vocal criticism of the party's failure to reverse the poverty still facing most blacks 18 years after apartheid.
+But Malema and his co-leaders have brought tensions with the mother body to new heights with their vocal criticism of the ANC’s failure to reverse the poverty still facing most blacks 18 years after apartheid.

 Malema was a key ally in Zuma’s rise to power, but later turned on the president and was seen as a threat to his re-election as ANC leader later this year at a conference that, given the party’s strength, will effectively choose South Africa’s next president.